Nikodemek18/EIPs/EIPS/eip-compliance-token.md

 #### Regulatory Mechanics

-The usage of these tokens ***does not*** relinquish the need for businesses themselves to always remain compliant.
+The usage of these tokens ***does not*** relinquish the need for businesses themselves to always remain compliant pursuant to the regulatory authorities in their industry.
 However,
-any business may establish an agreement with the Ecosystem Owner which offloads the KYC/AML requirements to the Ecosystem Owner.
+such businesses may establish an agreement with the Ecosystem Owner in order to help offload portions of the burden.
 In the case of applications which manage user-controlled funds, they are not money services businesses, as they do not custodialize their customers' funds.
 Therefore, they are not required to maintain these licenses.

 However, this passes the buck of remaining compliant to the end-user.
 If someone wants to trade money with a friend, with an exchange, with a business, anywhere - they want to know they are properly handing over the liability of what happens with those funds.
-This ensures there are proper channels for legal recourse when required.
+This ensures there are proper channels for legal recourse when required, as well as following all ongoing reporting requirements.

 This proof is provided as a chain of liable, well-identified parties.
 However, privacy should be maintained as best as possible.
-I should not need to know the details of the person with whom I'm interacting; merely, I should have trustworthy evidence that they are capable of bearing responsibility for their actions.
+One should not need to know the details of the person with whom they're interacting; they should merely have trustworthy evidence that the counterparty is capable of bearing responsibility for their actions.
 This comes as a guarantee from a liable party, the Ecosystem Owner.

-All ongoing reporting and fraud prevention is then the responsibility of the Ecosystem Owner, which may have delegated it further (through agreements) with other parties (validators).
+All ongoing reporting and fraud prevention is then the responsibility of the Ecosystem Owner, which may have delegated it further (through agreements) with other parties (validators, usually).
 An integrator needn't treat tokens differently which have been validated by differing parties (unless they want to).

 In the cases of businesses which custodialize their customers' funds, they must (at the least, in the US) be licensed money service businesses.
 They must follow all relevant reporting requirements as dictated by their business practices in their own locality, and this protocol does nothing to alleviate those requirements.
-However, this protocol does offer an avenue to offload this relatively rigorous process to a set of the validators in the ecosystem.
-By forming an agreement with a validator, enabling an end-user UX flow for such processing, they can gain access to a much larger body of verified customers through the on-chain query API.
+However, this protocol does offer an avenue to offload portions of this relatively rigorous process to a set of the validators in the ecosystem.
+By honoring the end-result from the validation process (provided by a validator), they gain confident access to both their own (validated) end-users as well as any other user ever validated in the ecosystem.

 ## YES Marks: Compliance Attestation Codes